larsterje/PC-reports/README.md

-# Planning Center Services - reports
+# Planning Center Services - custom reports

 We are using Planning Center sevices at our church her in Sandnes, Norway.
 To ease our work around administration I have created some tools and reports that we are using.